jeffkreeftmeijer/enough.css/README.md

   [connoisseurs](https://github.com/jeffkreeftmeijer/enough.css/commit/d96b26347bf55c0061da5e434974191f3a2d67ed))
   or Monaco, as the font in `<pre>`, `<code>`, and `<kbd>` tags, or falls back to the system's monospace font
-- Adds an x-overflow to `<pre>` tags, so long lines show horizontal scroll bars
+- Adds an overflow to `<pre>` tags so long lines show horizontal scroll bars
 - Adds a 1 em padding to `<pre>` tags
 - Adds a `ghostwhite` background color to `<pre>` tags